LoydNgei/LoydNgei/README.md

 # Welcome to my hub

-- Hello, I'm Loyd, a fullstack digital creator passionate about the art of solving pain points businesses/people experience
+- Hello, I'm Loyd, a fullstack digital creator passionate about of solving SMEs pain points

 ## Technologies